For information about the Adopt-A-Road program, call 503-846-ROAD (846-7623) or e-mail us.

 - Picks up filled trash bags and removes any large, heavy or hazardous materials.

-- Erects a sign at your adopted site recognizing your efforts.
+- Erects a sign at the adopted road site recognizing the group's efforts.

-- A group representative will sign an agreement on behalf of your entire group.
+- A group representative will sign an agreement on behalf of the entire group.

 - All participants must be at least 12 years old; a parental release and adult supervision is required for participants between the ages of 12 and 18.

-- Safety is our first concern and should be yours, too.
+- Safety is our first concern and should be the group's as well.

-- You must review safety rules with all participants before each outing.
+- The group representative must review safety rules with all participants before each outing.

-- You’ll need to schedule your outings in advance; work may not be allowed near holidays or when roadwork is scheduled.
+- The group will need to schedule outings in advance; work may not be allowed near holidays or when roadwork is scheduled.